 However, he could never stop dancing.
 He began by learning to recover his body control via the practice of what he now considers to be his technique’s cornerstone.

-After recovering, he continued to have a thriving dance career and eventually become a globally reputable jazz teacher.
+After recovering, he continued to have a thriving dance career and eventually became a globally reputable jazz teacher.

 Juanjo Hinojosa – Famous Latin Jazz Dancer